When its time to harvest green peppers and you have so many, you wonder what to do with them? Easy, put them in the

-I love being wrong in cases as this.
+I love being wrong in cases like this.

 I planted 3 Italian version of peppers, which means these grow long and skinny in April.
 And I also grew 6 plants of regular round green peppers a neighbor gave me in May.
 These plants have been just booming with produce.
 And still are.
 I had to put tomato cages around them to keep them up off the ground.
 I have been letting some of them ripen and turn red.
 But I had to watch them carefully because, since its rather wet in Central Florida in the summer, it will cause them to turn to mush.

 So what does one do with all those beautiful green peppers?
 Freeze them and I use the 3 – 3 process.
 Blanching or straight to the freezer.

 I always have loved putting up veggies and fruit.
 I learned how from my mom, her mom, and her mom.
 It was always a day with the women in the kitchen during the summer putting up all kinds of goodies.
 And freezing green peppers is so easy to do too.
 If you are a beginner at this, you find this process one of the easiest.